 The Invest in Schools Summit will address four topics with the objective of providing insight on the core challenges and opportunities facing schools.

-The July 27 – 28th Summit in Washington DC, will address four core topics to provide guidance on how K-12 can best apply the Federal funding to build back better.
+The August 3rd and 4th Summit in Washington DC, will address four core topics to provide guidance on how K-12 can best apply the Federal funding to build back better.

 The Federal Funding